puppetlabs/pxp-agent/README.md

 **foreground (optional flag)**

 Don't become a daemon and execute on foreground on the associated terminal.

-** connection-timeout (optional flag) **

-Maximum amount of time that may elapse when trying to establish a connection to the broker in seconds.
-Defaults to 5 seconds.

 **pidfile (optional; only on *nix platforms)**